Demographics of New England: Population

 The coastline is more urban than the western parts of the region, which are typically rural, even in urban states like Massachusetts.
 This is due mainly to historical factors; the original colonists settled mostly near the coastline of Massachusetts Bay.
 The only New England state without access to the Atlantic Ocean, Vermont, is also the least urbanized.
 After nearly 400 years, the region still maintains, for the most part, its historical population layout.

-New England's coast is dotted with urban centers, such as Portland, Portsmouth, Boston, New Bedford, Fall River, Providence, New Haven, Bridgeport, and Stamford, as well as smaller cities such as Newburyport, Gloucester, Biddeford, Bath, Rockland, Newport, Westerly, and the small twin cities of Groton and New London in Connecticut.
+New England's coast is dotted with urban centers, such as Portland, Portsmouth, Boston, Worcester, New Bedford, Fall River, Brockton, Taunton, Providence, New Haven, Bridgeport, and Stamford, as well as smaller cities such as Newburyport, Gloucester, Biddeford, Bath, Rockland, Newport, Westerly, and the small twin cities of Groton and New London in Connecticut.

 Southern New England forms an integral part of the BosWash megalopolis, a conglomeration of urban centers that spans from Boston to Washington, D.C.
 The region includes three of the four most densely populated states in the U.S.; only New Jersey has a higher population density than the states of Rhode Island, Massachusetts, and Connecticut.

 Greater Boston, which includes parts of southern New Hampshire, has a total population of approximately 4.4 million, while over half the population of New England falls inside Boston's Combined Statistical Area of over 7.4 million.

 In 2009, two New England states were among the five highest in the U.S. in divorce rates.
 Maine was second highest with 13.6% of people over the age of 15 divorced; Vermont was fifth with 12.6% divorced.
 Connecticut, Massachusetts, and Rhode Island, on the other hand, have below-average divorce rates.
 Massachusetts is tied with Georgia with the lowest divorce rate in the U.S., at 2.4%.

 Largest cities

-The most populous cities are as of the 2010 Census (metropolitan areas in parentheses):
+The most populous cities are as of the 2020 Census (metropolitan areas in parentheses):